ARTICLE

 Other Types of Volcanic Cones

-Volcanoes often eject small amounts of gaseous lava blobs into the air.
-These lava blobs, called spatter, are heavy and viscous.
-Viscosity refers to a substance’s resistance to flow.
+Volcanoes often small amounts of gaseous lava blobs into the air.
+These lava blobs, called spatter, are heavy and viscous. refers to a substance’s resistance to flow.
 In this case, it refers to the spatter’s thickness.
 The viscosity of spatter means it often does not have time to cool before hitting the ground.

 Spatter cones can be found in and around the Puʻu ʻŌʻō region of Mount Kilauea in Hawai‘i.
-Continuously erupting since 1983, Kilauea’s volcanic activity is characterized by the fountaining of hot lava, making it the perfect incubator for spatter cones.
+Continuously erupting since 1983, Kilauea’s volcanic activity is by the fountaining of hot lava, making it the perfect for spatter cones.

 Tuff cones have steep sides and often stand between 100 and 300 meters (328 to 984 feet) high.
 They are much wider and have broader craters than spatter cones because they result from shallow explosions that eject materials sideways rather than upwards.